opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.markdown

 -----------

 Now, when you have your instance of OpenCV4Adroid SDK set up and configured, you may want to proceed to using OpenCV in your own application.
-You can learn how to do that in a separate @ref dev_with_OCV_on_Android tutorial.
+You can learn how to do that in a separate @ref tutorial_dev_with_OCV_on_Android tutorial.